 The SWM Ranking is a tool that measures and orders according to transparent criteria the influence of organizations of the water sector.

 The ranking order is established by a unit of measurement created for this purpose: SWM Points.
-This metric is calculated through a mathematical algorithm that takes into account the content published during the 365 days prior to the calculation date and will be updated every month, coinciding with the publication of each issue of SWM Monthly.
+This metric is calculated through a mathematical algorithm that takes into account the content published during the 365 days prior to the calculation date and will be updated every two months, coinciding with the publication of each issue of SWM Bimonthly.
 The data of the visits to the web are extracted from Google Analytics, while the amount of SWM Likes are directly counted and can be seen in the different contents of the web.

 How are SWM points earned?

 Each content published on the website by an entity or blogger gets 1 point for every 10 page views; also, for each SWM Like it gets 2 points, which become 5 if the user who grants it is a verified user.
-On the other hand, if the content appears in SWM Monthly, it gets 250 points (not applicable to blog posts).
+On the other hand, if the content appears in SWM Bimonthly, it gets 250 points (not applicable to blog posts).
 This amount is fixed and corresponds to an estimation of the average audience generated by the monthly magazines.
-Since it is a fixed amount of points, and in order to adjust its weight in the total amount of points earned by an entity, the maximum number of content pieces in SWM Monthly that will be considered for the calculation is 16.
+Since it is a fixed amount of points, and in order to adjust its weight in the total amount of points earned by an entity, the maximum number of content pieces in SWM Bimonthly that will be considered for the calculation is 16.
 It should also be mentioned that any specific content piece can obtain a maximum of 1,000 points.
 This is done to prevent the distortion of the entire classification in case a specific content goes viral.

 SWM publishes content of all kinds: by companies, public administrations, international organizations, associations, foundations, etc. In addition, SWM bloggers publish their articles in a personal capacity on a wide variety of topics.
 For all these reasons, the Ranking has several classifications depending on the category of the entity.
 The most important ones are: